-When it comes to finding the perfect college, cost is a pretty big factor.
+When it comes to finding the perfect college, the cost of higher education is a pretty big factor.
 Yes, classroom sizes matter.
 Dorm rooms need to look fresh (or as fresh as possible considering they’re dorm rooms).
 Campuses need to be able to offer a rich, vibrant social life.
 But what it all boils down to is affordability.

-) as soon as possible after October 1.
+as soon as possible beginning October 1.
 Colleges take the financial information presented on the FAFSA and create financial aid packages for students.
 These financial aid packages make it easier to determine how affordable a college may or may not be for a particular student.